ycm-core/YouCompleteMe/README.md

 after a whitespace character, completion suggestions will be triggered.
 This option is NOT used for semantic completion.

-Special value `-1` disables identifier completion engine and just leaves the semantic engine.
+Setting this to `-1` will disable the identifier completion engine; only the semantic engine will remain.
+NOTE: this also turns off other engines that tie into the identifier completion engine, like UltiSnips trigger completion or filename completion.

 Default: `2`